-New Year's attack on packed Istanbul club leaves 39 dead
+Turkey: Search launched for New Year's nightclub attacker

 “This was a massacre, a truly inhuman savagery,” Soylu said.

-The minister said the attacker was believed to have left the club wearing “different clothing” to those he entered the club in.
-He said the attacker is believed to have carried out the assault alone.

-“Four of the injured are in very serious condition,” said Health Minister Recep Akdag.
-“There are several foreign nationals among the wounded.”

-Some customers jumped into the waters of the Bosporus to escape the attack, the report said.
+Some customers jumped into the waters of the Bosporus to escape the attack, the NTV report said.

+Mehmet Dag, 22, was passing by the club and saw the suspect shoot at a police officer and a bystander.
+He said the suspect then targeted security, gunning them down and entering the club.
+“Once he went in, we don’t know what happened.
+There were gun sounds, and after two minutes the sound of an explosion.”

+IPhone footage filmed by Dag and obtained by The Associated Press showed a police officer lying on the ground outside the club, and then a woman.
+Dag told the woman, who was lying on the floor face down in a pool of blood, “my sister, you will get better.”
+He called for an ambulance.
+Footage showed ambulances and the lights of an Istanbul bridge when the sound of gunfire rang out inside the club.

-Sinem Uyanik was inside the club with her husband who was wounded in the attack.
+Sinem Uyanik was inside the club with her husband, who was wounded in the attack.

 “Before I could understand what was happening, my husband fell on top me,” she said outside Istanbul’s Sisli Etfal Hospital.
-“I had to lift several bodies from top of me before I could get out.
+“I had to lift several bodies from on top of me before I could get out.
 It was frightening.”
 Her husband was not in serious condition despite sustaining three wounds.

-Police with riot gear and machine guns backed up by armored vehicles blocked the area close to the Reina nightclub, one of the most popular night spots in Istanbul.
-Several ambulances flashing blue lights arrived on the scene, some taking wounded to hospitals.

 The White House condemned what it called a “horrific terrorist attack” and offered U.S. help to Turkey.

-White House spokesman Eric Schultz said President Barack Obama was briefed on the attack by his national security team and asked to be updated as the situation developed.
-Obama is vacationing in Hawaii this week with his family.

-National Security Council spokesman Ned Price said the attack on “innocent revelers” celebrating New Year’s shows the attackers’ savagery.
+The U.S. Consulate General in Istanbul reminded U.S. citizens “that extremist groups are continuing aggressive efforts to conduct attacks in areas where U.S. citizens and expatriates reside or frequent.”

-“Our thoughts are with victims and their loved ones.
-We continue to work to prevent these tragedies,” European Union foreign policy chief Federica Mogherini tweeted.
+European Union foreign policy chief Federica Mogherini tweeted: “Our thoughts are with victims and their loved ones.
+We continue to work to prevent these tragedies.”

-NATO Secretary General Jens Stoltenberg said on Twitter: “Tragic start to 2017 in Istanbul.
-My thoughts are with those affected by the attack on people celebrating New Year and with the Turkish people.”

-An estimated 600 people were celebrating inside the club that is also frequented by famous locals, including singers, actors and sports stars.
+An estimated 600 people were celebrating inside the club that is often frequented by famous locals, including singers, actors and sports stars.
 Several shocked revelers were seen fleeing the scene after the attack and the music fell silent.

-The country has been rocked by a series of deadly attacks in 2016 carried out by the Islamic State group or Kurdish militants, killing more than 180 people.

-On Dec.
-10, a double bomb attack outside soccer stadium — located near the Reina nightclub — killed 44 people and wounded 149 others.
-The attack was claimed by Turkey-based Kurdish militant group, the Kurdish Freedom Falcons.
-Nine days later, an off-duty Turkish riot policeman assassinated Russian Ambassador Andrei Karlov at a photo exhibition in the capital, Ankara.
-The government has suggested that a movement led U.S.-based Muslim cleric Fethullah Gulen was behind the killing — an accusation the cleric has denied.

-Justice Minister Bekir Bozdag vowed that Turkey would press ahead with its fight against violent groups.

-“Turkey will continue its determined and effective combat to root out terror,” Bozdag said on Twitter.
+The prime minister’s office issued a media blackout on the events and asked media to refrain from broadcasting and publishing anything that may cause “fear in the public, panic and disorder and which may serve the aims of terrorist organizations.”

 Security measures had been heightened in major Turkish cities, with police barring traffic leading up to key squares in Istanbul and the capital Ankara.
-In Istanbul, 17,000 police officers were put on duty, some camouflaged as Santa Claus and others as street vendors, Turkey’s Anadolu news agency reported.
+In Istanbul, 17,000 police officers were put on duty, some disguised as Santa Claus and others as street vendors, Turkey’s Anadolu news agency reported.

-Associated Press writers Dusan Stojanovic and Mehmet Guzel in Istanbul and Suzan Fraser in Ankara, Turkey contributed to this report.
+Associated Press writers Mehmet Guzel in Istanbul and Suzan Fraser in Ankara, Turkey, contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to give the death toll from the stadium attack as 45, instead of 44.